petergridge/openweathermaphistory/README.md

 # openweathremaphistory
 A home assistant sensor that uses the OpenWeatherMap API to return the last 5 days rainfall, min and max temperatures as attributes.

+The day is based on UTC so if your in Syndey, Australia GMT +10 your day will refresh at 10am.

-The scan_interval is set at 3600 seconds (1 hour) as OpenWeatherMap data only refreshes every hour.
+The scan_interval is set at 30 minutes as OpenWeatherMap data only refreshes every hour.

 This information is used to calculate a factor that can be used to reduce the watering time of the [Irrigation Program](https://github.com/petergridge/irrigation_component_V3) custom component.